Miltentt/YoutubeBG/README.md

  ## Status

- Although lacking some features (e.g. playing a playlist in normal order, lack of autocomplete for Youtube video search), I am pretty happy with how this app turns out.
-Since I made it for personal use, it has all the features that I intended to implement and for now I am done with this project
+ Although lacking some features (e.g. playing a playlist in normal order, lack of autocomplete for Youtube video search), I am pretty happy with how this app turned out.
+Since I made it for personal use and it has all the features that I intended to implement, for now I am done with this project